quest-bih/oddpub/README.md

 Nico Riedel (nico.riedel@bihealth.de), Miriam Kip, Evgeny Bobrov - QUEST Center for Transforming Biomedical Research, Berlin Institute of Health

+## Publication

+More information on the development and validation of the algorithm can be found in the bioRxiv preprint https://www.biorxiv.org/content/10.1101/2020.05.11.088021v1.
+The related training and validation datasets can be found under https://osf.io/yv5rx/.

 ## Installation

 The latest version of the algorithm is structured as an R package and can easily be installed with the following command: